hpc2n/gpu-course/solutions/3.modelling/1.compare/README.md

 ```

 The field `SM [%]` indicates that CUDA cores are mostly inactive.
 The `SOL FB`
-and `Memory [%]` indicate than the memory bus is busy.
+and `Memory [%]` indicate that the memory bus is busy.
 The code is memory bound.

 ```
 $ run_gpu nv-nsight-cu-cli ./gemm.cuda 5000